Richard Carrión: International Olympic Committee

 He has been a member of the International Olympic Committee (IOC) since 1990 and currently chairs the Finance Commission and is a member of the IOC's Marketing, TV and Internet Rights Commissions.
 Carrión led the negotiation team for the U.S. broadcast of the 2010 and 2012 Olympic Games – generating $2 billion in revenue – and was elected to the IOC executive board in 2004.
 He was one of the torch carriers for the 2006 Winter Olympics in Turin, Italy.

 From 1987, he and the Puerto Rico Olympic Committee attempted to bring the 2004 Summer Olympic Games to San Juan.
 That bid failed, however, when Athens was voted in 1997 as the city to host those games.

 In 2012, Carrión awarded Javier Culson with the bronze medal for the 400 m hurdles and Jaime Espinal with the silver medal for wrestling freestyle 84 kg at the 2012 Olympics.
 Culson and Espinal were the first Puerto Ricans to win Olympic medals outside of boxing.

 2013 Candidacy for IOC President

 On May 22, 2013, Carrión confirmed that he would run for president of the IOC.
 At the 125th IOC Session in Buenos Aires, Carrión secured 29 votes in the final round of voting, but lost the election to Thomas Bach.

 FIBA

 Carrión is a current member of the FIBA Central Board, the highest executive body of FIBA.

 Personal life

 Carrión is currently married to Isabella Heseltine.
 He was previously married to Conxita Viñamata Martorell, with whom he had a son, Rafael Luis.
-Carrión has 4 children from his first marriage, Io Ana: Richard Jr., Ceciliana and Ana Sofía.
+Carrión has 4 children from his first marriage to Ana Matienzo Carrion: Io Ana, Richard Jr., Ceciliana and Ana Sofía.
 Carrión is the cousin of Puerto Rican actress and radio talk show host Camille Carrión.